 • By default, the IP list feature is disabled.
 The IP blacklist and whitelist are mutually exclusive.
 You can configure only one of the lists.

 • You can add up to about 700 IPv6 addresses and up to 2,000 IPv4 addresses to a list.
-If you want to block more IP addresses, enable Alibaba Cloud DCDN security features.
+If you want to block more IP addresses, enable Dynamic Content Delivery Network (DCDN) security features.
 Security features are designed to block a large number of IP addresses.
 For more information, see Activate DCDN.

-• If an IP address is added to the blacklist, requests from the IP address can still be sent to POPs.
-However, the POPs reject the requests and return a 403 error.
-Requests sent from IP addresses that are on the blacklist are recorded in the logs of Alibaba Cloud CDN.
+• If an IP address is added to the blacklist, requests from the IP address can reach POPs but are rejected by the POPs, the HTTP 403 status code is returned, and requests from the IP address are recorded in the logs of Alibaba Cloud CDN.

-• The IP blacklist and whitelist identify IP addresses based on Layer 7 HTTP IP recognition techniques.
-Network traffic may be generated when POPs block malicious requests.
-If clients access POPs over HTTPS, HTTPS request fees are generated due to resources that are consumed to process requests on the POPs.
+• The IP address blacklist and whitelist identify IP addresses based on Layer 7 HTTP IP recognition techniques.
+You are charged for network traffic that is generated when POPs block malicious requests.
+If clients access POPs over HTTPS, you are also charged for HTTPS requests.

 IP address verification modes

-When a client connects to a POP, whether a proxy is used determines the value of the client IP address and the value of the IP address that is used by the client to connect to the POP.
-In the following examples, client IP address 10.10.10.10 and proxy IP address 192.168.0.1 are used:
+When a client connects to a POP, the client IP address and the IP address that is used by the client to connect to the POP are determined based on whether a proxy is used.
+For example, the client IP address is 10.10.10.10, and the proxy IP address is 192.168.0.1.

 • If no proxy is used when a client connects to a POP, the following rules apply:

-• The client IP address (10.10.10.10) is the IP address used by the client to connect to the POP.
-The client IP address is the first IP address in the XFF header.
+• The client IP address 10.10.10.10 is the IP address that is used by the client to connect to the POP.

 • If a proxy is used when a client connects to a POP, the following rules apply: